 💭 Some ideas...

 I have used in this recipe my favourite spice called, espelette pepper which comes from the south-west of France, the Basque region.
 It gives this beautiful warming spice heat, without being sharp.
 You can substitute this with Aleppo pepper, or smoked red pepper if you can't find the other two.

-But you can easily transform this dish into a very herby baked potato dish.
-You can use herbs in your oil mixture, like rosemary or thyme.
+You can easily transform this dish into a very herby baked potato dish.
+Use herbs in your oil mixture, like rosemary or thyme.
 Or you can add garlic to your baked potato.
-Maybe tarragon would work as well with the cashew sour cream, though I wouldn't use tarragon in combination with the other herbs.
+Tarragon would work as well with the cashew sour cream, though I wouldn't use tarragon in combination with the other herbs.
 There are endless possibilities flavour wise.